Aucomte/sRNAmake/README.md

 * 5_sRNA_loci_DE_analysis: results of the differential analysis
 * 6_MULTIQC : merging all the quality files, QC of fastq and QC of mapping.
 * LOGS: logs for all the tools used.

+<a name="citation"></a>
+## Citation

+@Authors:

+Sebastien Cunnac (IRD) and Aurore Comte (IRD)

+#### Thanks

+The authors acknowledge the IRD i-Trop HPC (South Green Platform) at IRD Montpellier for providing HPC resources that have contributed to this work. https://bioinfo.ird.fr/ - http://www.southgreen.fr

+<a name="licence"></a>
+## License
+Licencied under CeCill-C (http://www.cecill.info/licences/Licence_CeCILL-C_V1-en.html) and GPLv3
+Intellectual property belongs to IRD and authors.